About p44script

 device('devicename')

-access a device by devicename or dSUID.
+access a device by devicename or UID (dSUID).
 Note that while using names is more convenient, scripts might break when users rename devices.
 So using dSUID is recommended for scripts that are meant to remain installed and working for a long time.
+At device level, the UID can be read out via the variable uid.

 valuesource('valuesource_id')